My OCD the Story of Renata Entrepreneur

 I think the straw that broke the camel’s back was when out of the blue with no notice at all he said it was over between us.
 To be honest I was madly in love with him (he looked like a young version of Tom Cruise a spitting image of Top Gun Movie 1 and now looks more like David Cameron MP (Yes I have looked him up and blocked him).
 I would have taken a bullet for him (my ex not the MP), regardless of what he did.

 In my heart, I forgave him as long as we would stay together, but pressure from his parents especially his mother did not approve of me as the daughter of a working-class immigrant who wanted her precious son to have a more upper-class suitor.
-His sister was also never a fan because it was her boyfriend that arranged a blind date that got us together and at the last minute bailed only to ask her brother to take his place.
+His sister was also never a fan because it was her boyfriend who arranged a blind date that got us together and at the last minute bailed only to ask her brother to take his place.
 I was not aware of how much grief this would cause, and I would have been pissed if the roles were reversed and it happened to me, so did not blame her for being angry.
 She ended up breaking up with her boyfriend after that.

-I knew at heart of hearts there was something very seriously wrong in our relationship (with my ex) and that he was a player.
+I knew at the heart of hearts there was something very seriously wrong in our relationship (with my ex) and that he was a player.
 I started to wash my hands and body in ‘Dettol Antiseptic Disinfectant’ liquid, which either would be undiluted on my hands or mixed in my shower gels and shampoos because I believed I wanted to wash the other women’s scent off me when he was intimate with me.

 To this day I will only use Dettol Brand, I use it when I bathe and also when I wash my clothes.
 It cannot be any other brand other than Dettol.